 Tech Savvy Is For Adults, Too

-For girls in Buffalo, New York, March 16 was an exciting day: The local AAUW branch hosted its eighth annual Tech Savvy conference, a program that exposes girls in sixth through ninth grade to careers in science, technology, engineering, and mathematics (STEM).
+For girls in Buffalo, New York, March 16 was an exciting day: The local AAUW branch hosted its eighth annual Tech Savvy conference, a program that exposes girls in sixth–ninth grades to careers in science, technology, engineering, and mathematics (STEM).
 Tech Savvy has been commended — including by the White House — for introducing girls to the diversity and the importance of STEM careers.
 An equally important part of the program, and one that makes Tech Savvy unique, is the dynamic session it offers adults.

 Family members play a very important role in their children’s success.
 For many people, parents, grandparents, aunts, and uncles form a vital support network.
 Girls depend on their families for encouragement and look to them as role models.

 When AAUW member Tamara Brown created the Tech Savvy program, she knew how important it was to get families involved.
 While girls spend the day in workshops with STEM women professionals, family members hear from experts about how to support their girls on the path to higher education and a career.